Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Successful advertising is all about matching your promotion with the user’s intent.

-While intent itself is hard to measure, the digital ad landscape has enabled marketers and advertisers the ability to leverage user data to get closer than ever to matching their promotion with the people who need and/or want it most.
+While intent itself is hard to measure, the digital ad landscape has given marketers and advertisers the ability to leverage user data to get closer than ever to matching their promotion with the people who need and/or want it most.

 While other platforms, most notably Facebook Ads, can match Google when it comes to the amount of user data they have to monetize, Google still holds the holy grail—the search query.

-As you can see below in the latest sampling compiled by Rand Fishkin of Sparktoro, the share of searches across the web is not even close.
+As you can see below in the latest sampling compiled by Rand Fishkin of SparkToro, the share of searches across the web is not even close.